-Asked a rabid reader*: “What did Kit Bashed find?
+Have I asked a rabid reader*: “What did Kit Bashed find?
 Is it true?
-I think he found it's true cos the prequels sucked and there were heaps of lightsaber fights in the Prequels!”
+I think he found it's true cos the prequels sucked, and there were heaps of lightsaber fights in the Prequels!”

-So the theory we are exploring is whether an increase in the number of times a lightsaber is turned on or drawn in a Star Wars movie decreases the quality of the movie in question.
+So the theory we are exploring is whether increasing the number of times a lightsaber is turned on or drawn in a Star Wars movie decreases the quality of the film.
 We can use “good” as a rating by the rating numbers determined by the review sites selected by Kit Bashed (Metacritic, IMDb, and Rotten Tomatoes).

 Episode | Ignitions | Metacritic | Rotten Tomatoes | IMDb | Average |